carce/conway-game-of-life/readme.md

 To run the game inside a terminal/console run ```npm start```.

+To build the game for canvas use ```npm run pack2d```.

+To build the game for WebGL use ```npm run pack3d```.

+After building the game you need to have a local server running from the project root if you want to see it in the browser.

+And if you want to only run the test that can be done with the command ```npm test```.

 You can also run the game in the canvas mode by running ```npm run web``` and after a quick test and webpack build you will be presented with a browser window with the game playing.

-And if you want to only run the test that can be done with the command ```npm test```.
+## Changelog

+ - 2018-05-29 - Created 3D renderer using three.js.
+The build can be done using ```npm run pack3d```.
+Also added is ```npm run pack2d```.
+ - 2018-02-19 - Initial version with Terminal and Canvas renderers.

 ## Trivia